moxiegirl/getstarted/content/mac/step_four.md

 2. Click the icon to launch a Boot2Docker terminal.

-   Just leave the terminal open on your desktop, you'll be using it in a moment.

-## Step 2.
-Write a Dockerfile

-In this step, you use the Mac TextEdit program to write a short Dockerfile.
-A Dockerfile describes the software that is "baked" into an image.
-It isn't just ingredients tho, it can tell the software what environment to use or what commands to run.
-Your recipe is going to be very short.

-1. Place your cursor at the prompt in the Boot2Docker terminal.
+3. Place your cursor at the prompt in the Boot2Docker terminal.

-2. Create a Dockerfile in the current directory by typing `touch Dockerfile` and pressing RETURN.
+4. Create a Dockerfile in the current directory by typing `touch Dockerfile` and pressing RETURN.

         $ touch Dockerfile